DataDog/documentation/content/en/agent/faq/agent-v6-changes.md

 The YAML files within a `<CHECK_NAME>.d` folder can have any name, as long as they have a `.yaml` or `.yml` extension.
 The standard name is `conf.yaml`.

-To keep backwards compatibility, the Agent still picks up configuration files in the form: `<AGENT_DIRECTORY>/conf.d/<CHECK_NAME>.yaml` but migrating to the updated layout is strongly recommended.
+To keep backwards compatibility, the Agent picks up configuration files in the form: `<AGENT_DIRECTORY>/conf.d/<CHECK_NAME>.yaml` but migrating to the updated layout is strongly recommended.

 #### Configuration options

-Agent v6 supports the following advanced options in a check's `instance` section:
+Agent v6 supports the following options in a check's `instance` section:

 | Option                    | Description                                                                                                               |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------|